Akuli/python-tutorial/basics/getting-started.md

 Again, I put a space after the `#` and multiple spaces before it just to make things easier to read.

-If we write comment on a line with no code on it, the prompt changes from `>>>` to `...`.
+If we write a comment on a line with no code on it, the prompt changes from `>>>` to `...`.
 To be honest, I have no idea why it does that and I think it would be better if it would just stay as `>>>`.
 The prompt goes back to `>>>` when we press Enter again.